 If you require a tissue expander, it will be inserted into your reconstructed breast.
 The expander will incrementally get larger with weekly visits to our office for injections of saline solution until the desired size is met.
 Then, you will have another surgery to have the expander taken out and replaced with an implant.

 Having a shorter recovery period is often one of the best advantages of the implant-based breast reconstruction.
-You will need to return to the Breast and Body Center of Austin within 7 days of discharge for a follow-up appointment.
+You will need to return to Snyder Plastic Surgery at The Breast and Body Center within 7 days of discharge for a follow-up appointment.
 It is important to follow all directives in drain and wound care, pain management, and limit your physical activities.
 If you have questions or concerns, please call our office for further instructions.

 Plan Your Procedure

 - Average Procedure Time